Family Milk Cows/Goats

 A dairy animal is both a big commitment and a valuable investment in your family farm or homestead.
 Choosing the right cow & support network is crucial to ensure a positive experience for years to come.

-At this time we do not have any family milk cows available as our current cows will be staying on our farm for their full lives.
+At this time we do not have any family milk cows available.
 That said, each year we will have a few dairy calves become available, and hope to retain and train any heifer calves for potential family milk cows.

 We raise Brown Swiss and Brown Swiss-cross cows.
+All our dairy cows are tested and produce A2/A2 milk.
 Our calves are raised on real milk, pasture, grass hay, and alfalfa to set them up for a long and productive life.
 For safety, all calves are disbudded humanely in their first week so they will not grow horns.
 Heifer calves are handled daily from birth, halter trained, and raised to be a gentle, easy-going milk cow.

 Brown Swiss cows are known to be the oldest of all dairy breeds.
 These beautiful, soulful cows were developed in the Switzerland as a dual-purpose dairy and beef breed.
 They adapt well to both hot and cold climates and are exceptionally hardy, which is important to us in Minnesota.
 Brown Swiss are notable for their dairy strength, well-attached udders, correct feet and legs, and their longevity.